 The umbrella of Graphic Design covers many diverse career possibilities

-Our Certificate IV in Design (Graphic Design) is a foundation course that provides you with a broad understanding and experience of the graphic design discipline, including Corporate and Branding, Packaging, User Experience, Web/Interface and Environmental signage design to name but a few.
+Our Certificate IV in Design (Graphic Design) is a foundation course that provides you with a broad understanding and experience of the graphic design discipline, including concept development, drawing and iPad sketching, an introduction to web design, some laser cutting, fun with Letterpress, typography fundamentals and 3D design basics using Adobe Stager to name but a few.

-This qualification is weighted approximately 50/50 digital versus traditional, manual skills.
-We concentrate on solid software skills using industry-standard Adobe Illustrator, Photoshop and InDesign in an environment that replicates a real industry setup.
-Our lecturers are hands-on and always present to help as the course is delivered using learning activities such as tutorials, design briefs and class discussions.
+This qualification is weighted approximately 60/40 digital versus traditional, manual skills and we concentrate on solid software skills to begin with using industry-standard Adobe Illustrator, Photoshop and InDesign in an environment that replicates a real industry setup.
+You will learn to use digital drawing tools, manipulate and capture images, as well as page layout skills creating eZines.
+Our lecturers are hands-on and always present to help as the course is delivered using learning activities such as tutorials, design briefs and class presentations.

 The information presented on the course lists within this website is provided to the Department of Training and Workforce Development by the WA TAFE colleges and private training providers, and is offered as a guide only.
 It is updated regularly, however some changes to details may occur in between updates.
 You should always contact the TAFE or private training provider directly to confirm details and/or ask questions.